 When to see a doctor

-The cause of bullous pemphigoid is not well-understood.
 The blisters occur because of a malfunction in your immune system.

 Your body's immune system normally produces antibodies to fight bacteria, viruses or other potentially harmful foreign substances.
 For reasons that are not clear, the body may develop an antibody to a particular tissue in your body.